 - a.
 Year 1 consists of various modules, each with a period of approximately 3 weeks, in which periods the various components of the neurosciences are dealt with compactly.
 Modules are coordinated by a module coordinator.
 In addition in year 1, a research proposal is prepared and initial experiments are carried out for that purpose, under the direction of the student's research supervisor. - b.
-The applicable EC points for each module are awarded afterwards if the grade, mathematically rounded off, is at least 5.5 (five point five).
+The applicable EC points for each module are awarded afterwards if 60% of the maximum score to be obtained for an examination has been obtained.
 A second chance is offered for each module if an insufficient result is achieved. - c.
 During year 1, the student is expected to be present at weekly work discussions at the department of Neuroscience, and at other scientific meetings and seminars.
 The EC points for this are awarded by the program director.
-If a student is insufficiently present at these meetings he will be addressed at least 3 months before the end of year 1 by his research Master coordinator or the Program Director - d.
+If a student is insufficiently present (up to 20% absent) at these meetings he will be addressed in order fulfill this obligation at least three months before the end of year 1 by his research Master coordinator or the Program Director.

 At the end of year 1, the student will submit a written research proposal, and give an oral presentation.
-An assessment committee, consisting of two research supervisors, at least one of whom is a member of the Admissions and Assessment Committee, will be present at the presentation and may ask the student questions following the presentation.
+An assessment committee, consisting of two research supervisors with ample experience in research supervision, will be present at the presentation and may ask the student questions following the presentation.
 The Assessment Committee decides on the grade for the research proposal and presentation, where the view of the research supervisor is explicitly taken into account.
-The corresponding EC points are awarded only in case of a sufficient grade.